ERC4626-Alliance/vault-bounties/README.md

 ## After the competition

-- Prizes will be delivered in USDC tokens within x days/weeks
+- Prizes will be delivered in USDC tokens within approximately one week by the 4626 Alliance